saahirlol/hs-config/README.md

     ```
 2. Navigate to the directory:
     ```bash
-    cd hs-config/server
+    cd hs-config
     ```
+3. Modify the configuration file `config.yaml`:
+    - Update all instances of `yourdomain.here` with your actual domain.
+    - Configure the OIDC settings with your specific OpenID Connect provider information.

-3. Build and run the Docker containers:
+4. Build and run the Docker containers:
     ```bash
     docker-compose up --build
     ```